Generative AI Misuse Potential in Cyber Security Education: A Case Study of a UK Degree Program: Background

-Rogers et al.~\cite{rogers2024attitudes} recently presented a study of students' use of ChatGPT in university-level computer science education.
-An online survey of $n=70$ students was conducted, exploring their current usage of ChatGPT and their ethical stance.
-98.6\% of students had heard of ChatGPT and that 63.8\% had an active account; students disclosed that they were principally using it as a search engine and to help learn concepts that may have been unclear in class.
-The authors state that students were \emph{``generally...using it to learn.
-There is, however, a small, but noteworthy minority of students that find little moral issue with submitting work produced by the tool.''} Strikingly, most students (65\%) were undecided or disagreed that using ChatGPT to write assignments was a form of cheating.
-Furthermore, only 28\% of students disagreed that using ChatGPT to write assignments was a violation of university ethical standards.
-Indeed, the work reports that a \emph{``notable minority of students admit to using it unscrupulously and to the potential for it to interfere with their learning.''}
+Student attitudes and usage patterns have also begun to receive attention.
+Rogers et al.~\cite{rogers2024attitudes} report on an online survey of $n=70$ university-level computer science students regarding their use of ChatGPT and their ethical stance towards it.
+Almost all respondents (98.6\%) had heard of ChatGPT and 63.8\% had an active account.
+Students reported primarily using it as a search engine and for explaining unclear concepts from class.
+The authors conclude that students were \emph{``generally...using it to learn.
+There is, however, a small, but noteworthy minority of students that find little moral issue with submitting work produced by the tool.''} Notably, 65\% of students were undecided or disagreed that using ChatGPT to write assignments constitutes cheating, and only 28\% disagreed that doing so violates university ethical standards.
+A \emph{``notable minority''} openly admitted to using the tool in ways that could interfere with their learning~\cite{rogers2024attitudes}.

-A significant challenge is for students to honestly disclose their true use of LLM services; it is possible that student surveys, focus groups and similar methods may suffer from social desirability bias, where participants underreport socially undesirable behaviors (like cheating) or overreport socially desirable ones due to fear of judgment or guilt, despite assurances of confidentiality~\cite{zerbe1987socially}.
-This is a longstanding, problematic challenge in the evaluation of academic integrity issues more generally~\cite{scheers1987improved,miller2011investigating,miller2008under}.
-In this work, we aim to provide a data point to this end.
-We do not intend to measure students' perceptions or their actual (mis)use of tools directly.
-Instead, we focus on a evaluating the extent to which an existing, certified program is susceptible to LLM misuse at a module and program level based on the distribution and nature of its assessments.